World Diabetes Day – November 14th

 and many others.

 Diabetes affects over 24 million Americans Hundreds of millions worldwide.
+This means that a significant number of people take the medication Insulin for treatment.

 It is expected that over 400 million people through out the world will develop diabetes by 2030 if no drastic changes in current prevention of diabetes.